 Dear Administrator –

 As you know, Partnership for Extraordinary Minds (xMinds) is a membership organization for parents in Montgomery County who have a school-age child on the autism spectrum.
 As such, the Board members of our organization have frequent contact with parents of autistic students in MCPS, and we hear from them about their challenges.
-About a year ago Board members realized that we were hearing reports from numerous parents that they weren’t receiving sufficient communication from their school teams.
-We therefore conducted an online survey in spring 2018 to get a clearer picture of MCPS communication practices generally and to see if our anecdotal reports might be indicators of widespread problems.
+About a year ago, Board members were hearing an increasing number of reports from parents that they weren’t receiving sufficient communication from their school teams.
+We therefore conducted an online survey in Spring 2018 to get a clearer picture of MCPS communication practices generally and to see if our anecdotal reports might be indicators of widespread problems.

 The data we received back from our survey did, in fact, support the idea that the problems we had heard about were not isolated.
-We want to bring to your attention the problems we believe are present in some parts of MCPS, and we would like to work with you to find solutions to these problems.
+We want to bring to your attention the problems we believe are present in some parts of MCPS, and we’d like to work with you to find solutions.

-First, we want to address why parents of autistic students are so concerned when there is insufficient communication from their child’s educators.
+First, we want to address why parents of autistic students become so concerned when there is insufficient communication from their child’s educators.
 As you know, parents are an essential part of the IEP team for children with any special needs.
 When it comes to autistic students, however, the nature of their core challenges further amplify the importance of good communication with parents.

-One of the primary challenge of autism is difficulties in communication, which can include a child not reporting challenges or problems they may be having at school, whether they may be academic, emotional, or social.
+One of the primary challenges of autism is difficulties in communication, which can include a child not reporting to parents the problems they may be having at school, whether they be academic, emotional, or social.
 Communication difficulties can also result in a student failing to self-advocate with a teacher or parent when he or she doesn’t understand an assignment.
 Again, because of this challenge, caregivers are more able to support their child’s academic success if their source of important information is the school rather than the student.

-Another core challenge of autism is executive function difficulties, which can result in autistic students having difficulties breaking a task into manageable pieces, remembering to bring their homework to school, and keeping track of the assignments and tests for multiple classes.
-If caregivers are kept apprised of the work that their child is assigned, they have the opportunity to support the child in managing his or her workload with all the strategies that can be applied at home, so that the child be more successful at school, and gradually need fewer of these supports over time.
+Another core challenge of autism is executive function difficulties, which can result in autistic students struggling to break a task into manageable pieces, remembering to bring their homework to school, and keeping track of the assignments and tests for multiple classes.
+If caregivers are kept apprised of their child’s assignments, they have the opportunity to support the child in managing his or her workload with strategies that can be applied at home.

 A third core challenge of autism is difficulties with self-regulation.
-An autistic student will erupt into disruptive behavior if stressed in ways that will be different for each child.
-Strategies for anticipating and diverting these episodes are always being tested and tweaked in school, and if parents are kept in the loop with how educators are handling these situations, they can keep their responses consistent with the school’s approach, which is likely to produce better results in school and also support generalizing that success to other contexts as well.
+Stressors that may be tolerated by typically developing students may trigger disruptive behavior in an autistic student and each of these behaviors may differ from child to child.
+Strategies for anticipating and diverting these episodes are always being tested and tweaked in school, and if parents are kept in the loop with how educators are handling these situations, they can keep their responses consistent with the school’s approach, which is likely to produce better results in school and support generalizing that success to other contexts as well.

-There are several problems with communication that we are eager to see resolved, and we would like to offer our help.
+There are several problems with communication that we are eager to resolve, and we would like to offer our help.
 Specifically, these are the most urgent problems we see: